project-zot/project-zot.github.io/docs/user-guides/zli.md

 This example lists all images on a specific zot server where the CVE has been fixed:

-    $ bin/zli cve remote-zot -I c3/openjdk-dev -i CVE-2017-9935 --fixed
+    $ bin/zli cve fixed c3/openjdk-dev CVE-2017-9935 --config remote-zot

     IMAGE NAME        TAG                       DIGEST    SIZE
     c3/openjdk-dev    commit-2674e8a-squashfs   b545b8ba  321MB
     c3/openjdk-dev    commit-d5024ec-squashfs   cd45f8cf  321MB

 ### Listing repositories

-You can list all repositories hosted on a zot server using the [`zli repos`](#_zli-repos) command with the server’s alias:
+You can list all repositories hosted on a zot server using the [`zli repo`](#_zli-repo) command with the server’s alias:

     Searching... 🌍